 Comfort is a Dakin D1 and Mitsubishi Electric AI Partner

 Many options are available with various means of controlling, both locally, centrally and remote, you can have cooling only, cooling and heating or heat recovery.
 Heat recovery can be used in some buildings to reduce fuel consumption by recovering waste heat from zones that need cooling to others that may simultaneously require heating.

-Multi-split systems effectively are smaller versions of VRV and VRF and can be designed to serve up to 7 small rooms or areas.
+Split systems can serve single rooms or areas, either cooling only or heat pumps.
+Multi-split systems effectively are smaller versions of VRV and VRF and can be designed to serve up to 9 small rooms or areas.

 Heat recovery ventilation can be combined with any system or used independently to recover waste heat from exhaust air.